Noncommercial Guidance for NYC Pedestrians and Cyclists in Case of Possible Car Crash Injury

 Standard operating procedure

-New York Police Department procedures for handling a crash scene are explained in a 2000-page book called the NYPD Patrol Guide.
+Police procedures for handling a crash scene are explained in a 2000-page book called the NYPD Patrol Guide.

 The Patrol Guide mandates 15 steps for responding to vehicle crashes, including looking for signs of insurance fraud.
 For example, if the driver is eager to take the blame, or if all passengers in a low-impact crash claim injury, officers must report these signs on the PAR and to the NYPD Intelligence Division.